m0zjo-code/SoftGNSS-python3/README.md

 # Getting Started

 This is a GNSS Software Defined Radio (SDR) implemented in python, based on SoftGNSS 3.0 developed by Darius Plausinaitis and Dennis M. Akos in Matlab.
+Updated from Python2 to Python3 by Jonathan/M0ZJO

 # System requirements

-* python 2.7
+* python 3.xx
 * matplotlib
 * scipy
 * numpy

-# Installation

-Coming soon!

 # Running the GNSS SDR